IOANNIS Restaurant - Royal Olympic Hotel

 The Restaurant is popular not only to the elite class of Athenians but I noticed that one of the two nights the Restaurant had three or four groups of youngsters who did not seem to belong to the elite class.
 They seemed to enjoy their outing.
 Greeks come either in couples or in groups of friends or relatives and they dine usually late at night between 10:00 and sometimes midnight!
 Of course since we were staying in the hotel we came a bit earlier as we wanted to enjoy our dinner without hurry and take advantage of the stunning view and beautiful warm night.

-The staff is professional, and the Grand Master was telling us about the freshness of the products and the quality of the ingredients used.
-We had white wine even though we had meat dishes because I find it lighter and we chose a Greek Sauvignion Blanc from Drama.
+The staff is professional, and the Grand Master was telling us about the freshness of the products and the quality of the ingredients used

 The first night we had the potato salad with sea rover and mayonnaise as a starter together with Profiteroles of salt cod grilled tomato flavored with goat cheese, and the smoked grilled octopus.

 The main dish the first night was a veal fricassee which was kind of peculiar but nice, and the Veal tail with potatoes and mushrooms.

 The second night we had roasted baby calf heart with vinaigrette, spicy radish and yoghurt, and we had the open sea labrus with veggies and wild mushrooms.
 Besides the excellent taste each dish looked like a piece of art.